brlewis/adventofcode2020/src/day1/README.md

 * Use `desiredSum` rather than hard-coding `2020`, because that's also needed for part 2 of day 1.
 * After you're comfortable coding solutions in your IDE, try coding them on a whiteboard.
 (Interviewers don't expect your syntax to be perfect, just that you have an idea how to solve the problem.)
 * If it would help to watch me type the solutions, watch https://youtu.be/sMuvF9x99lE

+# Interview practice day 1, part 2

+One day of Advent of Code parallels how coding interviews often go.
+Often there's a followup question, somewhat harder than the initial question, to test the limits of people who quickly answer the initial question.
+Front-end interviews don't always work this way.
+Sometimes the initial question is all the interviewer needs to see if the candidate can code well enough for the position.

+If you're going to interview at a company that expects strong coding and algorithms skills, you should do the "part 2" challenges in Advent of Code.
+Stop here and go back to [2020 day 1](https://adventofcode.com/2020/day/1) to see if you can solve the first one yourself.
+(You have to input your answer to part 1 before it will show you part 2.)